pkefal/documentation-drop/app-service-api-java-api-app.md

 	![][git-url]

+## Enable Java runtime on the new API App

+For the API App to successfully host an Java app, we have to enable the Java runtime and choose an application server.
+The portal provides an easy way to do this.
+We're going to enable Java 7 and Jetty to host our application.

+1. In the API App blade, click **API App host**.

+	![][api-app-host]

+2. Click **Settings > Application settings**.
+There, enable Java and select Jetty as the application server.
+Click **Save**

+	![][api-app-enable-java]

+This will create a webapps/ folder in your site's root.
+This folder contains all the .war files for your applications.

 ## Download and inspect code for a Java API app

 In this section, you'll download and take a look at the code provided as part of the JavaAPIApp sample.